-Located in the Lalbagh area in Old Dhaka and hence achieving its name, it is the most popular and renowned fort and a great signature of art by Mughal Empire in Bangladesh.
+Located in the Lalbagh area in Old Dhaka and hence achieving its name, it is the most popular and renowned fort and a great signature of art by the Mughal Empire in Bangladesh.
 It is also known as Fort Aurangabad.
-It is situated by the bank of the river Buriganga in a rich red soil.
+It is situated by the bank of the river Buriganga in rich red soil.
 For anyone visiting Bangladesh, Lalbagh Fort is one of the must-visiting attractions.